-- Pass a pre-enrollment physical which must include verification of immunizations and dates (MMR times 2), Varicella (times 2), and Tetanus/Diptheria or Tdap (vaccine every 10 years), Proof of 3 Hepatitis B vaccinations must also be presented OR the Hepatitis B vaccination series can be received OR declined at KDH.
+- Pass a pre-enrollment physical which must include verification of the following immunizations and dates: MMR (times 2), Varicella (times 2), and Tetanus/Diptheria or Tdap (vaccine every 10 years), Proof of 3 Hepatitis B vaccinations must also be presented OR the Hepatitis B vaccination series can be received OR declined at KDH.
 Hepatitis B vaccinations received at KDH are free of charge to the student.
 Two TB/PPD screenings must also be completed.
 These are done at KDH during the first two weeks of school, free of charge to the student.
 Passing the pre-enrollment physical is required for enrollment.

 - Pass a urine drug screening test.
 A negative test screening is mandatory for enrollment.
 The drug screening will be performed at KDH, free of charge to the student.
 A drug screen that reveals the illegal use of drugs will be deemed positive.
 The illegal use of drugs includes, but is not limited to, taking illegal drugs, taking a prescription drug without a prescription, or exceeding the dosage of over-the-counter medications.